kambeh/Destinations-NSW-Project/README.md

 Web design and template
 -----------------------

-- The web page uses bootstrap in order to cater for wide audience who might use mobile devices to access the webpage.
+- The web page uses bootstrap in order to cater for wide audiences who might use mobile devices to access the webpage.
-- Support reponsive layout
+- Support responsive layout
 - Easy to navigate
 - Modal dialog to show detail description